rowanz/turingadvice/README.md

 ## Setting up the Web API
 Examples of the format required are in [grover/server/run_server.py](grover/server/run_server.py), [t5/run_server.py](t5/run_server.py), and [tfidf/run_server.py](tfidf/run_server.py).
 If you run one of those scripts, then there will be a web API running on `localhost:5000/api/askbatch`.
 Probably the easiest thing to do is to customize one of those scripts for your model.

-During evaluation, I'll send your web API 200 situations, and it'll need to generate advice for each one.
+During evaluation, I'll send your web API 200 situations (all at the same time in "batched" form), and it'll need to generate advice for each one.
 It'll be a json with a key called `instances`.
 Its value is a list of situations.
 Each has `title`, `selftext`, and `subreddit` fields:

 ```
 {"instances": [